At a glance, the Mayo Medical School curriculum is committed to:

 - Support and mentorship from interdisciplinary collaborative teams of physicians and staff who are dedicated to the personal and professional development of students.

-In the second year, students take a series of seven blocks that address three more themes: organ systems, pathophysiology, and diagnostics and therapeutics.
-Morning sessions of the block are thematically reinforced in the afternoon during clinical integration sessions with patients, small groups of students, or in facilitated sessions with faculty members.
+In the second year, students take eight blocks that address organ systems, pathophysiology, and diagnostics and therapeutics.
+Morning sessions of the block are thematically reinforced in the afternoon during clinical integration sessions with patients, small groups of students or in facilitated sessions with faculty members.

-- Highest patient-to-student ratio anywhere.
-Embrace clinical immersion by taking full advantage of the 1,165,000 patients who seek care each year at Mayo Clinic.
+Embrace clinical immersion by taking full advantage of the 1.3 million people who seek care each year at Mayo Clinic.
 Mayo Medical School has the highest ratio of patients to medical students anywhere in the world, and clinical experiences are therefore abundant and easily available.
 If cardiac function is the morning classroom topic, Mayo Clinic's cardiology clinic is the afternoon clinical integration venue.